SCarlsen7757/SimhubDashMenuPlugin/README.md

 ## Using in Dashboard

-In Dash Studio the field can be accessed with the NCalc/Java script function/method `dashfielddata(fieldnumber)`.
+In Dash Studio the field can be accessed with the NCalc/JavaScript function/method `dashfielddata(fieldnumber)`.
 Unfortunately it can't be found in the NCalc Functions list :unamused: but it's available :sunglasses:!
 The easiest way is to create a widget and pass the field data as a variable.

 ![Write NCalc formula to get field data](./Image/PassFieldDataToWidget.png)